hugoledoux/msc_geomatics_thesis_typst/chapters/introduction.typ

 #info[All figures in your thesis should be referenced to in the main text.
 The same applies to tables and algorithms.]

 As shown in @fig:cat, it is possible to have two figures (or more) side by side.
-You can also refer to a subfigure: see @fig:cat:b.
+You can also refer to a _subfigure_: see @fig:cat:b.
 #subpar-grid(
   figure(
     image("../figs/tricat-1.svg"),